deepset-ai/haystack/README.md

 ### 2) Preprocessing
 **What**
 Cleaning and splitting of your texts are crucial steps that will directly impact the speed and accuracy of your search.
-Especially the splitting of larger texts is key to achieve fast query speed.
+The splitting of larger texts is especially important for achieving fast query speed.
 The longer the texts that the retriever passes to the reader, the slower your queries.

 **Available Options**
 We provide a basic `PreProcessor` class that allows:
-- clean whitespace, headers, footers, empty lines ...
+- clean whitespace, headers, footer and empty lines
 - split by words, sentences or passages
 - option for "overlapping" splits
 - option to never split within a sentence